 - Celebrate your WINS – Pat yourself on the back each time you accomplish something.
 Every win should be celebrated – no matter how big or small.

 - Write your way to a happier self – Write!
 Write!
 Write!
 Write all your thoughts on paper – crazy, sad, creative, mean, terrifying, uplifting – put them all down.
 Keep all the positive ones in a journal so that you can keep going back to them if you feel low.
 Tear or burn the negative thoughts that you would like to let go of.

 Why do we love ourselves?

-- We love ourselves to enjoy healthy relationships and friendshipswith others.
-If there is lack of self-love in the aura, fewer people get energetically drawn to us and thus relationships lack depth and commitment.
+- We love ourselves to enjoy healthy relationships and friendships with others.
+If there is a lack of self-love in the aura, fewer people get energetically drawn to us and thus relationships lack depth and commitment.

 - It is financially draining to not love self.
-A lot of time & money is spent in recovering the physical, mental and emotional health that is lost on account of lack of self-love.
-Self-love is essential to haveabundance of time, money and resources.
+A lot of time & money is spent on recovering the physical, mental, and emotional health that is lost on account of a lack of self-love.
+Self-love is essential to having an abundance of time, money, and resources.

 If you are unable to do it on your own, get an accountability partner or seek help from an expert.
 You are extremely precious to be left alone, unhappy.

 If you would like to take a workshop on Self-Love with us, book a healing session, or would like to know more about the science behind self-love, feel free to contact us @ +91- 8800006786.